Emergency & Safety of Life Communiations

 Emergency communications on HF channel 9 and UHF channels 5 and 35.

-We did not propose any changes to the 2015 class licence arrangements for the channels that must be used for emergency communications.
-However, we asked several questions to understand stakeholders’ views on the use of these channels to inform our future approach in this area.
+We did not propose any changes to the 2015 class licence arrangements for the channels required for emergency communications.
+However, we asked several questions to understand stakeholders’ views on using these channels, informing our future approach in this area.
 Our response: Of the 60 submissions we received, 44 responded to our questions about emergency channels.
 Most of the submissions supported retaining specific channels for emergency communications.
-In some cases, submitters felt we should retain all 3 channels for emergency communications, whereas others suggested retaining only 1 or 2.
+In some cases, submitters felt we should maintain all 3 channels for emergency communications, whereas others suggested retaining only 1 or 2.
 One submission suggested that the 3 channels should be categorised as ‘assistance channels’.
-Many submissions pointed out the need to retain channels for emergency communications in regional and remote areas.
-Several submissions argued that the channels are vital during natural disasters when the use of other forms of communication, such as mobile phones, may not be possible.
-Some submitters provided specific examples of the use of the channels during bushfires and other natural disasters to support their positions.
-Some submissions suggested that the channels are being misused for general conversation by CB radio operators.
+Many submissions highlighted the need to maintain emergency communication channels in regional and remote areas.
+Several submissions argued that channels are vital during natural disasters, when other forms of communication, such as mobile phones, may be unavailable.
+Some submitters provided specific examples of how the channels were used during bushfires and other natural disasters to support their positions.
+Some submissions suggested that CB radio operators are misusing the channels for general conversation.

 We remind CB radio operators that the use of these channels for purposes other than those referred to above is not permitted.
 Operating a CB station inconsistently with the conditions in the 2025 class licence is a breach of the Radiocommunications Act 1992.
-Some submissions indicated that the channels are being used for purposes other than simply calling for assistance.
-For example, we received multiple submissions that indicated the channels are being used for coordination purposes during emergencies or for training, and that use of the channels in this way is valued by submitters.
+Some submissions indicated that the channels are being used for purposes other than requesting assistance.
+For example, we received multiple submissions suggesting that the channels are used for emergency coordination or training, and that the submitters value this use.
 After considering the responses, we have retained the 3 channels for emergency communications.
-We also made a change to the condition in the draft 2025 class licence to recognise that emergency communications can involve activities associated with emergencies, such as coordination and training.
+We also made a change to the draft 2025 class licence to recognise that emergency communications may involve activities associated with emergencies, such as coordination and training.

 CALLSIGN: SEQUEST RADIO